VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

 </p>

 ### 2.1.
 Airspace
-**King Fahd International Airport (OEMA)** Control Zone (CTR) is Class C airspace and is centered around the aerodrome.
-Its ceiling is 5500ft AGL and has a radius of 10NM.
+**King Fahd International Airport (OEDF)** Control Zone (CTR) is Class C airspace and is centered around the aerodrome.
+Its ceiling is 2500ft AGL and has a radius of 10NM.

 ### 2.2.
 AIR 1 [Dammam Tower]
 **Dammam Tower [OEDF_1_TWR]** covers the western runway: